gfranko/jquery.selectBoxIt.js/README.markdown

 `2.8.0` - January 12, 2013

+_IMPORTANT_: **Dropped IE7 support** - This does not mean new features will not work in IE7, but instead that they will not be tested in IE7.

 - All attributes on the original select box and select box options are now being copied over to the new drop down.

 `2.7.0` - January 11, 2013